These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Despite the White House advising all Americans to practice social distancing, the number of coronavirus cases in the US continues to rise.
 So governors across the nation are taking stronger action by issuing stay-at-home orders in their states.

-By Wednesday, when all 17 current state orders take effect, more than 40% of the US population will be officially urged to stay home.
+By the end of this week, when all 20 current state orders take effect, more than 50% of the US population will be officially urged to stay home.

 These are the states that have implemented stay-at-home orders.
 CNN will update the list as more come in.